php-ru/symfony-docs-ru/reference/configuration/framework.rst

 .. seealso::

-    See also the article about :doc:`using workflows in Symfony apps </workflow>`.
+    See also the article about :doc:`using workflows in Symfony applications </workflow>`.

 .. _reference-workflows-enabled: